Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 {{% rules-block heading="Variants" %}}

 The "simpler" variants are great for a first game with very young kids, because they make the game extremely simple to teach and play.

-**Variant (simpler):** remove all dominoes that show an Egg, and don't include any Egg Hatch asteroid tiles.
-The entire egg-hatching mechanic is simply excluded from the game.

 **Variant (simpler):** reduce the range of the Asteroid to only the single square that it hits.